TOEFL ® Registrations 2025

-CTET Eligibility Criteria 2025 - The Central Board of Secondary Education releases the CTET 2025 eligibility criteria in online mode.
-Candidates can check the CTET eligibility criteria 2025 on their official website, ctet.nic.in.
-The National Council for Teacher Education (NCTE) prescribes the Eligibility criteria for CTET 2025.
-The eligibility criteria demand that candidates attempting the CTET exam must have passed with class 12th, diploma or graduate.
+CTET Eligibility Criteria 2025 - The Central Board of Secondary Education will specify the CTET 2025 eligibility criteria in the official notification.
+Candidates can check the CTET eligibility criteria 2025 at ctet.nic.in.
+The CTET eligibility criteria demands that the candidates attempting the CTET exam must have passed in class 12th, and must be a diploma holder or graduate.

 Exam Name | Central Teacher Eligibility Test 2025 |